-To help school leaders make decisions when implementing school safety programs, the National Institute of Justice's (NIJ's) CrimeSolutions.gov has rated more than 100 programs from bullying prevention to dating violence intervention.
-Additionally, NIJ's Comprehensive School Safety Initiative (CSSI) is a research-focused initiative with the goal of developing knowledge about the root causes of school violence, developing strategies for increasing school safety, and rigorously evaluating innovative school safety strategies through pilot programs.
+To help school leaders make decisions when implementing school safety programs, the National Institute of Justice's (NIJ's) CrimeSolutions.gov has rated programs that focus on school safety.
+Additionally, NIJ's Comprehensive School Safety Initiative is a research-focused initiative with the goal of developing knowledge about the root causes of school violence, developing strategies for increasing school safety, and rigorously evaluating these strategies through pilot programs.

-To learn more, select a page from the "School Safety" box for information and resources produced or sponsored by the Office of Justice Programs and other federal agencies.
+To learn more, visit the following pages for information and resources produced or sponsored by the Office of Justice Programs and other federal sources: